What is LPG?

 I have found that the best way to achieve perfect running in all scenarios is to keep the pipe between gas controller and carburetor as short and unobstructed as possible and to introduce the gas straight into the carb using a spud or direct connection to the carburettor down tube.
 Dual fuel gas collars are not made or designed by Honda and as such they can never attain the same smooth and effective venturi effects as a proper Honda carburettor.
 Dual fuel collars are good enough for simple single speed conversions and “good enough” for the EU range of machines but they are rarely perfect.

 The Honda EU65is and EM65is.
-If you want a really expensive disaster then try converting one of these with an off the shelf DIY kit.
-The EM65is is sort of doable for the very gifted amateur but the EU65is is a minefield and if you want to use either machine in conjunction with a remote start then you are really getting into deep water.
-I have seen some horrendously complicated attempts at converting these, even by major players in the generator game.
+The EM65is is sort of doable for the gifted amateur but the EU65is is a minefield and if you want to use either machine in conjunction with a remote start then you are really getting into deep water.
+I have seen some horrendously complicated attempts at converting these, even by major players.
 If you want it done properly then I am possibly, the only game in town.

 The Honda EX650 has long been regarded as a no go for gas conversion since Calor discontinued the specialist gas collar required.
 However I have developed a bespoke conversion for this machine that is convenient to use and works beautifully.
 The cost of this conversion is £199 plus VAT fitted.